Alex Verdugo Preview, Player Props: Red Sox vs. Dodgers

-On Saturday, Alex Verdugo (batting .415 in his past 10 games) and the Boston Red Sox face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 4:10 PM ET.
+The Boston Red Sox, including Alex Verdugo (.422 on-base percentage in past 10 games, 76 points above season-long percentage), battle starter Caleb Ferguson and the Los Angeles Dodgers at Fenway Park, Sunday at 1:35 PM ET.

-He notched a home run while going 3-for-5 in his last game against the Dodgers.
+In his previous game, he notched a home run while going 1-for-5 against the Dodgers.

 Alex Verdugo Game Info & Props vs. the Dodgers